-Students seeking Alabama teacher certification should select mathematics as a first major and education as a second major.
-Students should consult with their advisers concerning all certification requirements.
+Students seeking Alabama teacher certification should consult the College of Education portion of the catalog for major requirements.
+Students should consult their education advisers concerning all certification requirements and with their academic discipline adviser for requirements in the major.

 MATHEMATICS MAJOR (38 HOURS)